 Today, in Orthodox churches, was the Sunday of the Publican and the Pharisee.
 It’s the day when we read the parable that Jesus told about a Pharisee and a tax collector who went to the Temple to pray; while the Pharisee spent his prayer bragging that he was a great and righteous man, the tax collector begged for God’s forgiveness — and it was the tax collector, rather than the Pharisee, who “went home justified before God.”
 And so the parable reminds us that we need to pray in humility, and that it is not our place to judge our fellow human beings.

-We read this parable on this day to remind ourselves that Lent is only a few weeks away, and that we should approach the season of fasting and prayer humbly, and without judging our fellow churchgoers (or, indeed, anyone else).
-And, naturally, as I pondered this parable, my mind turned to a few film versions of it.
+We read this parable on this day to remind ourselves that Lent is only a few weeks away, and that we should approach the season of fasting and prayer humbly, without judging our fellow churchgoers (or, indeed, anyone else).
+And, naturally, as I pondered this parable, I began to think about how it has been handled in film.

-Interestingly, though, the few films I can think of that have incorporated this story have tended to offer a mix of these two basic approaches.
+There are two basic ways that a film can incorporate this parable: it can show Jesus telling the parable, with dialogue, or it can dramatize the parable, with actors playing the two main characters.
+Interestingly, the few films I can think of that have referenced this story have tended to offer a mix of these two basic approaches.

-Interestingly, although the parable comes up in Luke 18, the film — which is a mostly word-for-word condensed adaptation of Luke’s gospel — moves this parable to an earlier section of Jesus’ ministry, to an episode mentioned in Luke 5.
+Interestingly, although the parable comes from Luke 18, the film — which is based on Luke’s gospel and was widely promoted at the time as the most accurate Bible movie ever — moves the parable to an earlier part of Jesus’ ministry taken from Luke 5.

 What makes this recontextualization even more interesting is that there was an even longer version of this film that included the entire gospel, word-for-word — and in that version, Jesus tells the parable to some random people in the street, and the film actually dramatizes the parable as Jesus tells it (you can watch that clip here):